GoldenOwlAsia/mobile-react-native-template/README.md

 # React Native boilerplate

 This project is a [React Native](https://facebook.github.io/react-native/) boilerplate that can be used to kickstart a mobile application.
-Fork from [TheCodingMachine](https://thecodingmachine.github.io/react-native-boilerplate/docs/Introduction/)

 ## Requirements 💾